Cache Mode

 });

-Henceforth, the Method instance created by alovaInstance instance will use this cache setting by default, and it can also be overridden in the Method instance.
+instance will use this cache setting by default, and you can also override it in the method instance.

 const alovaInstance = createAlova({